πŸ” Passwordless Authentication

 Contributing

-1. Fork the repository.
+1. Fork the repository on GitHub

-2. Create a feature branch (feature/your-thing).
+2. Create a feature branch: git checkout -b feature/your-feature

 Glossary